Step-growth polymerization: Polyethersulfone

-Polyethersulfone (PES) is also referred to as polyetherketone, polysulfone.
+Polyethersulfone (PES) is also referred to as polyetherketone and polysulfone.
 It is synthesized by nucleophilic aromatic substitution between aromatic dihalides and bisphenolate salts.
-Polyethersulfones are partially crystalline, highly resistant to a wide range of aqueous and organic environment.
+Polyethersulfones are partially crystalline and highly resistant to a wide range of aqueous and organic environments.
 They are rated for continuous service at temperatures of 240–280 °C. The polyketones are finding applications in areas like automotive, aerospace, electrical-electronic cable insulation.

 Aromatic polysulfides

 Poly(p-phenylene sulfide) (PPS) is synthesized by the reaction of sodium sulfide with p-dichlorobenzene in a polar solvent such as 1-methyl-2-pyrrolidinone (NMP).
 It is inherently flame-resistant and stable toward organic and aqueous conditions; however, it is somewhat susceptible to oxidants.
-Applications of PPS include automotive, microwave oven component, coating for cookware when blend with fluorocarbon polymers and protective coatings for valves, pipes, electromotive cells, etc.
+Applications of PPS include automotive, microwave oven components, coatings for cookware when blended with fluorocarbon polymers, and protective coatings for valves, pipes, electromotive cells, etc.

 Aromatic polyimide

-Aromatic polyimides are synthesized by the reaction of dianhydrides with diamines, for example, pyromellitic anhydride with p-phenylenediamine.
+Aromatic polyimides are synthesized by the reaction of dianhydrides with diamines, such as pyromellitic anhydride with p-phenylenediamine.
 It can also be accomplished using diisocyanates in place of diamines.
 Solubility considerations sometimes suggest use of the half acid-half ester of the dianhydride, instead of the dianhydride itself.
 Polymerization is accomplished by a two-stage process due to the insolubility of polyimides.
 The first stage forms a soluble and fusible high-molecular-weight poly(amic acid) in a polar aprotic solvent such as NMP or N,N-dimethylacetamide.
 The poly(amic aicd) can then be processed into the desired physical form of the final polymer product (e.g., film, fiber, laminate, coating) which is insoluble and infusible.

 Telechelic oligomer approach

-Telechelic oligomer approach applies the usual polymerization manner except that one includes a monofunctional reactant to stop reaction at the oligomer stage, generally in the 50-3000 molecular weight.
+The telechelic oligomer approach applies the usual polymerization manner except that one includes a monofunctional reactant to stop reaction at the oligomer stage, generally in the 503000 molecular weight.
 The monofunctional reactant not only limits polymerization but end-caps the oligomer with functional groups capable of subsequent reaction to achieve curing of the oligomer.
 Functional groups like alkyne, norbornene, maleimide, nitrite, and cyanate have been used for this purpose.
 Maleimide and norbornene end-capped oligomers can be cured by heating.
-Alkyne, nitrile, and cyanate end-capped oligomers can undergo cyclotrimerization yielding aromatic structures.
+Alkyne, nitrile, and cyanate end-capped oligomers can undergo cyclotrimerization, yielding aromatic structures.